Learner Improvement Programme

 The LIP provides timetabled support sessions for students who are failing to meet coursework deadlines or falling behind with their studies for health or personal reasons.
 Once this level of intervention has been identified by a teacher or tutor, clear targets are set and the LIP department agrees a weekly timetabled slot with the student.

-Students must then attend their session in the LIP suite in the Independent Learning Centre (ILC), just as they would for a subject lesson.
+Students must then attend their session in the LIP suite in the Learning Resource Centre (LRC), just as they would for a subject lesson.
 All the sessions are supervised by an ILC Learning Facilitator and students are expected to arrive with any necessary books or equipment, and register as for a normal class.

 The sessions are intended to provide students with: